2018 ICANN Nominating Committee

 The 2018 Nominating Committee (NomCom) was convened at the conclusion of the ICANN Annual General Meeting (AGM) at ICANN60 in Abu Dhabi, United Arab Emirates.

-The Internet Corporation for Assigned Names and Numbers (ICANN) Nominating Committee (NomCom) invites interested individuals to submit an application and/or recommend candidates for ICANN's key leadership positions.
-The deadline to submit your application is 19 March 2018 at 23:59 UTC.
+The 2018 NomCom invited interested individuals to submit an application and/or recommend candidates for ICANN's key leadership positions.
+The deadline to submit an application was 19 March 2018 at 23:59 UTC.

 - Three members of the ICANN Board of Directors*